Aromatherapy

 • If oils get into the eyes, irrigate with whole or 2% milk to dilute the oil, and then rinse with water

 • If oils are accidentally ingested, contact a poison unit.
-Keep bottle for identification.
+Keep products on hand for identification.
 Encourage patient to drink whole or 2% milk.
 Do not induce nausea/vomiting.

 • Be cautious with unintended use of essential oils (especially peppermint) on fingers/hands and potential eye rubbing; Oils can linger on hands even after being washed with soap and water.

-• Do not take bottles into patient rooms for infection control purposes
+• Do not take multi-use bottles into patient rooms for infection control purposes

 References: